 State Farm's most basic term policy is the Select Term plan.
-This is standard term life insurance that provides level death benefit coverage for a particular period of time.
-Select Term life insurance policies have term lengths of 10, 20 and 30 years with coverage starting at $100,000.
-Often, term insurance works best if you need life insurance coverage for a set period of time.
+This is standard term life insurance that provides a death benefit for a set period of time.
+Select Term policies have term lengths of 10, 20 and 30 years with coverage starting at $100,000.
+Term insurance is often a good choice if you need life insurance for a set period of time.
 In the graph below, we have compared sample monthly quotes for the Select Term policy from State Farm against average premiums from the largest life insurance companies.

-For all traditional life insurance policies, State Farm has similar health ratings to other life insurance providers.
-But it also has an additional rating of "super preferred," which is the highest health rating State Farm can give.
-Although this rating will get you the best quotes, it is nearly impossible to receive super preferred, as you need to be in near-perfect health.
+For traditional life insurance policies, State Farm has similar health ratings to other life insurance providers.
+It also has an additional rating of "super preferred," its highest health rating.
+This rating will get you the best quotes, although you need to be in near-perfect health to receive super preferred.

 Return of Premium

-The Return of Premium life insurance policy through State Farm is similar to the Select Term plan in that you can get a policy with more than $100,000 in coverage for either 20 or 30 years.
+State Farm's Return of Premium policy is similar to Select Term in that you can get a policy with more than $100,000 in coverage for either 20 or 30 years.
 But this policy allows you to receive all the premiums you paid back if you outlive the term length.
 Due to this added benefit, the Return of Premium policy is much more expensive.
 For example, a 30-year-old's premiums would cost $60 more per month for a $250,000 policy.
 In the graph below, we have compared quotes for the two term life insurance products.

-The Instant Answer life insurance policy is a smaller term policy that is meant to be used as final expense insurance, covering any minor debts or financial needs after your death.
+The Instant Answer policy is a smaller term life insurance policy that is meant as final expense insurance, covering minor financial needs after your death.
 The policy provides up to $50,000 of coverage with a length of 10 years or until you turn 50, whichever occurs first.
 The Instant Answer policy requires no medical exam, but you'll need to answer basic health questions during the application process.

 State Farm's whole life insurance policies offer lifetime coverage with level premiums that build cash value over time.
-Its standard whole life policy has a minimum face value amount of $100,000.
-Premiums for this policy are paid throughout your life but are also level, meaning they will not increase or decrease for any reason.
-Although whole life provides lifelong coverage, it can be very expensive when compared with term life insurance—often costing over 10 times as much for the same policy death benefit.
+The standard whole life policy has a minimum face value of $100,000.
+Premiums are paid throughout your life and are level, meaning they will not increase or decrease for any reason.
+Although whole life provides lifelong coverage, it can be very expensive compared with term life insurance—often over 10 times as much for the same policy death benefit.

-State Farm permanent policies can be surrendered for a portion of the policy value but would be subject to a surrender charge.
-If you need to surrender the policy, you would fill out a form but we would recommend speaking to your agent before such a decision.
-Furthermore, an agent can also help you fill out a beneficiary designation form, if you decide to change the beneficiary on your life insurance policy.
+State Farm permanent policies can be surrendered for a portion of the policy value but have a surrender charge.
+We would recommend speaking to your agent before deciding to surrender a policy.
+An agent can also help you fill out a beneficiary designation form, if you decide to change the beneficiary on your policy.

-Below we have provided a comparison of life insurance quotes between term and whole life for different coverage amounts.
+Here is a comparison of term and whole life insurance quotes for different coverage amounts.